hariondust/myappsample/README.md

-#MyApp
+# MyApp

-This is my app
+This is my app created by watching Git&Github tutorial from Bradtraversy youtube channel